rxhulshxrmx/otodom_data_analysis/README.md

-Data analysis of the Otodom real estate market in Poland, focusing on rental and sale trends, apartment sizes, and identifying luxurious and affordable neighborhoods.
+ETL of Otodom real estate in Snowflake, revealing trends for affordable rentals and sales.